pydicom/pydicom/doc/tutorials/dataset_basics.rst

 There are three categories of elements:

 * **Standard elements** such as (0008,0016) *SOP Class UID*.
-These elements are registered in the official DICOM Standard, have an even group number and are unique at each level of the dataset.
+These elements are registered in :dcm:`Part 6<part06/chapter_6.html>` of the official DICOM Standard, have a tag with an even group number and are unique at each level of the dataset.
-* **Repeating group elements** such as (60xx,3000) *Overlay Data* (not found in this dataset). :dcm:`Repeating group<part05/sect_7.6.html>` elements are also registered in the official DICOM Standard, however they have a group number defined over a range rather than a fixed value.
+* **Repeating group elements** such as (60xx,3000) *Overlay Data* (not found in this dataset). :dcm:`Repeating group<part05/sect_7.6.html>` elements are also registered in the official DICOM Standard, however they have a tag with a group number defined over a range rather than a fixed value.
   For example, there may be multiple *Overlay Data* elements at a given level of the dataset as long as each has its own unique group number; ``0x6000``, ``0x6002``, ``0x6004``, or any even value up to ``0x601E``.
 * **Private elements** such as (0043,104E) *[Duration of X-ray on]*.
-  :dcm:`Private elements<part05/sect_7.8.html>` have an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010) *Private Creator* element.
+  :dcm:`Private elements<part05/sect_7.8.html>` have a tag with an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010) *Private Creator* element.

   * If the private creator is unknown then the element name will be *Private tag data* and the VR **UN**.
-  * If the private creator is known then the element name will be surrounded by square brackets, e.g. *[Duration of X-ray on]* and the VR will be as shown.
+  * If the private creator is known then the element name will be surrounded by square brackets, e.g. *[Window value]* and the VR will be as shown.

 For all element categories, we can access a particular element in the dataset